microsoft/MCAPSTechConnect2024-lab214/skillable/prerequisites.md

     ![The Azure subscription to select](media/prereq/3.pre-select-tenant.png)

 10. The script will take a few minutes to complete.
-Once the execution is completed, you will see a report like the following one:
+At this stage, you can now move to Exercise 1 and start the lab, meanwhile the scripts continues its execution.
+Once the job is completed, you will see a report like the following one:

     ![The output of the PowerShell script](media/prereq/4.script-output.png)